Judit3/rock-paper-scissors/README.md

 ### Content

-Content was partially written and created by the developer with inspiration from other Codeinstitute projects.
+Content was partially written and created by the developer with inspiration from other CodeInstitute projects.

 ### Media

-Images were downloaded from website clipartmax.com (<https://www.clipartmax.com)
+Images were downloaded from website clipartmax.com (https://www.clipartmax.com)

 ### Acknowledgments